Multicultural Visit Programs

 Junior Scholars Program

-Junior Scholars, Reed's spring travel scholarship, invites a highly qualified group of high school juniors from historically underrepresented communities to visit Reed between February 1-28, March 1-9, 20-23.
-Students are encouraged to visit during our Junior Visit Day on Monday, February 20, a program designed to help students explore the college admission process.
+Junior Scholars, Reed's spring travel scholarship, invites a highly qualified group of high school juniors from historically underrepresented racial and ethnic backgrounds to visit Reed.
 All air travel, on-campus meals, and on-campus lodging will be covered by the college.

 Visiting Reed is transformative.
 We have a saying here that "only Reed feels like Reed" and we make sure that all of our campus visitors have the opportunity to truly engage with our community.